lmuntaner/tech-introduction-product-people/docs/intro-cs/project.md

 # Project: Introduction to Computer Science

+The main outcome of this project is to understand WHERE your code is being executed.

+Where the code is being executed changes how you write your code and which tasks you can perform.

+You are going to solve a set of exercises and run them in the Terminal like in the recommended exercises.

+However, the next step will be to try to execute those same exercises in the browser.

 ## Exercises

-The exercises you are going to perform are [here]().
+The exercises you are going to perform are [here](../../projects/intro-cs/exercises.js).

-Download the file and solve them
+Download the file and solve them.

 ## Node Environment